-We, the student body of Montgomery County Community College, deriving our authority from the College Board of Trustees and our governance from this Constitution, do hereby establish the Student Government Association of Montgomery County Community College which shall act on behalf of the student body by providing leadership, guidance, and oversight to all Student Clubs and assuring timely response to issues raised by the student body.
+We, the student body of Montgomery County Community College, deriving our authority from the College Board of Trustees and our governance from this Constitution, do hereby establish the Student Government Association of Montgomery County Community College which shall act on behalf of the student body by providing leadership, guidance, and oversight to students and assuring timely response to issues raised by the student body.

 Name and Membership

 The name of this organization shall be the Student Government Association of Montgomery County Community College, (hereinafter referred to as the SGA).
-All persons enrolled in at least one course for credit are considered members of the student body and have the right and responsibility to vote in the elections for Senate and Executive positions within the SGA.
+All persons enrolled in at least one course for credit are considered members of the student body, and have the right and responsibility to vote in the elections of SGA officers.

 Purpose and Responsibilities